mercadopago/devsite-docs/guides/resources/Dashboard/aplication.en.md

 IDs are used to identify your applications and are created automatically whenever a new application is created.

 ### Credentials
 The production and test credentials needed to access your application are presented. **Test credentials** check your integrations and can be used together with test users and test credit cards to simulate card receipts, while **Production Credentials** are used to receive payments.

-By default, production credentials will be disabled until you enable them by clicking **Enable Credentials**.
+By default, production credentials will be disabled until you enable them by clicking **Enable Credentials**, fill in your business information and accept our Terms and conditions.

 > WARNING
 >